 - Website: My Other Personal Site | LinkedIn | Researchgate

 Tim joined the School of Electronic and Electrical Engineering in 2017, initially as part of the SWJTU-Leeds Joint School project, located in Xipu, China.
 During his time on the project, he was instrumental in establishing and developing the laboratories and teaching capabilities for the Electronic and Electrical Engineering Programme delivered at the Joint School and was a key contributor to the programme's successful IET accreditation in 2021.

 Tim has broad teaching expertise, covering communications networks and systems, digital electronics, embedded systems, high frequency electronics, and RF and microwave engineering, and is an ardent proponent of blended-learning, student-centred and project-based teaching approaches.

-At present, Tim is a lecturer in embedded systems and holds the position of module leader for the ELEC/XJEL 2645 Embedded Systems module, Deputy Director of Student Education (Taught Programmes), and team member of the University's Curriculum Redefined project which is embarking on a University-wide review to refresh all undergraduate and taught postgraduate programmes over the next five years.
+At present, Tim is a lecturer in embedded systems and holds the position of module leader for the ELEC/XJEL 2645 Embedded Systems and ELEC3612 Digital Media Engineering, Deputy Director of Student Education (Taught Programmes), and team member of the University's Curriculum Redefined project which is embarking on a University-wide review to refresh all undergraduate and taught postgraduate programmes over the next five years.

 Prior to joining Leeds, Tim spent 4-years at the University of Huddersfield as Head of Engineering at the International Study Centre, and prior to that, 16-years in industry working for several leading-edge electronics companies where he held positions at principal engineering and management levels.
 Furthermore, he has extensive international experience, having lived and worked in the US, Germany, South Korea, and China.

 During his time in industry, Tim worked in numerous engineering roles covering design, system architecting, applications development and consultancy.
 He has successfully designed and developed a variety of RF and microwave products, as well as contributed to the creation of broadcast video receiver products for renowned TV and set-top-box manufacturers.